Accent Web Design

 Hue, Saturation, and Value

-Colour Harmony and Schemes Now that we have a grasp of the basic components of colour theory, let’s explore how different colours interact to create harmonious colour schemes.
+Let’s explore how different colours interact to create harmonious colour schemes.
 Colour harmony refers to the pleasing combination of colours that work well together.
-Various colour schemes can be employed to achieve harmony in design.
+Various colour schemes can be employed to achieve harmony in design:

-Psychology of Colour
+The Psychology of Colour in Web Design

 Understanding the psychology behind colours is crucial when considering the emotional impact of your design.
 Different colours evoke different emotions and can influence the perception and behaviour of your audience.
 For instance, warm colours like red and orange tend to convey energy and passion, while cool colours like blue and green evoke a sense of calmness and tranquillity.